Work group PD Dr. Marius Vital

 We are colonized by a myriad of microorganisms including bacteria, fungi and viruses – the so-called “human microbiota”.
 Research efforts in the last decade revealed an important role of microbiota for our health, where dysbiosed, instable microbiota have been recognized to initiate and promote endemic diseases such as diabetes, obesity, liver diseases and cardiovascular disease, as well as neurological and psychiatric disorders.
 Furthermore, our microbiota serves as a placeholder that provides colonization resistance against pathogens preventing infectious diseases.

-Working in close collaboration with clinicians we apply “Next- and Third-Generation” Sequencing (NGS) techniques aiming to elucidate the role of human microbiota in health and disease.
-Bioinformatics and statistical analyses are in focus and coupled with ecological theory to reveal major, biological meaningful patterns in order to assist the development of new treatment strategies.
-Experiments are complemented by diverse cultivation techniques (batch and continuous culture) in order to test hypotheses under defined conditions.
-Together with the work group of PD Dr. Heidrich of the Department of Gastroenterology we started the initiative "translational, gastrointestinal microbiome research".
-Furthermore, NGS-based methods bear great potential for diagnostics enabling fast and comprehensive measures against infectious diseases.
+Working in close collaboration with clinicians we apply “Next- and Third-Generation (Oxford Nanopore)” Sequencing (“-omics”) techniques aiming to elucidate the role of human microbiota in health and disease.
+Bioinformatics and statistical analyses, included AI-based techniques, are in focus and coupled with ecological theory to reveal major, biological meaningful patterns.
+Experiments are complemented by diverse cultivation techniques (batch and continuous culture) and molecular methods in order to test hypotheses under defined conditions.
+Together with the Department of Gastroenterology we started the initiative "translational, gastrointestinal microbiome research".
+Furthermore, sequencing-based methods bear great potential for diagnostics enabling fast and comprehensive measures against infectious diseases.

 Particular focus is given on specific functions of gut microbiota that affect host health.
 On the one hand, bacteria produce health sustaining metabolites such as vitamins and short chain fatty acids, on the other hand, certain microbe-derived products are harmful, for instance trimethylamine that is linked to the development of nephrological and cardiovascular disease.
-In this context, diet plays an important role as it directly influences microbiota structure and functioning governing metabolite productions.
+Our goal is to develop new treatment strategies, such as individualized dietary interventions, targeting those specific features of gut microbiota.

 https://www.researchgate.net/profile/Marius-Vital